 PS 951

-PS 951 applies to service organizations whose activities have an impact on their clients’ financial reporting.
+PS 951 applies to service organisations whose activities have an impact on their clients’ financial reporting.
 The standard focuses on the assessment and documentation of internal financial controls and is often used by companies in areas such as accounting, asset management, and business process outsourcing (BPO), where services directly affect clients’ financial reporting.
 The core aim is to ensure that a company’s internal controls enable accurate and reliable financial reporting.
 Auditors provide an independent opinion on these controls, and PS 951 also helps companies demonstrate compliance with external regulatory requirements in the context of financial reporting.

 Background on PS 951